OceaneCsn/CO2_root_networks_inference/README.md

 ## Phenotypic analysis

-Contains the code for biomass, N content, Fe content, and N absorption plots under the combinatorial design.
+Contains the code for biomass, N content, Fe content, and N absorption plots under the combinatorial design (`Phenotype_anamysis.Rmd`).
-It also contains the code for the validation of candidate genes (genotype x CO2 interaction tests, and figure).
+It also contains the code for the validation of candidate genes (genotype x CO2 interaction tests and figure in `Candidate_regulators.Rmd`).

 ## Transcriptomic analysis